harrisonvanderbyl/studio/README.md

 - [x] Fix up the HTML
 - [x] Fix up the game rendering (its just 500x500, static rn)
 - [ ] <<< play test >>>
+- [ ] Revise the velocity system
+- [x] Add a menu system
+- [x] Track player names
+- [x] Add support for name selection to the menu system
+- [ ] Add support for room selection to the menu system
+- [ ] Add powerups [just the ability to go invincible, briefly, for now]
-- [ ] Consider other options for this README, and consider the lasers, and if we want that to be a thing
+- [ ] <<< Consider other options for this README, and consider the lasers, and if we want that to be a thing >>>

 ## Sea